electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/uiandoperations/navigation/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/q4-e-tron/technology/uiandoperations/navigation/planet.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/models/q4-e-tron/technology/uiandoperations/navigation/planets.jpg"
-        alt="You can cover the whole planet with your all-electric Audi" title="You can cover the whole planet with your all-electric Audi">
+        class="img-fluid" alt="You can cover the whole planet with your all-electric Audi" title="You can cover the whole planet with your all-electric Audi">
     </a>
     <figcaption><h4>You can cover the whole planet with your all-electric Audi</h4></figcaption>
 </figure>